CarolynKoehn/learning-R-with-county-case-studies/README.md

 but merely a template for students who need to make figures with limited time.

 Objectives:
-1. Make comparison plots with ggplot.
+1. Make comparison plots with `ggplot2`.

 ## Module 4: Agricultural Statistics, Part 2